 The President's Chair is located at one end of the Senate facing the U-shaped seating.
-It is the focus of parliamentary meetings, positioned so the President can see and hear everything that happens in the chamber and so everyone in the chamber can see the President.
+It is the focus of parliamentary meetings, positioned so the President can see and hear everything that happens in the Senate and so all the senators can see the President.

 The President's microphone is always switched on, unlike those of other senators.
-This means that the President can always be heard and is able to maintain order in the chamber.
+This means that the President can always be heard and is able to maintain order in the Senate.

 A third chair to the left of the Vice-Regal Chair is for distinguished visitors to the Senate, such as visiting heads of state.
 When this chair is in use it is placed immediately to the left of the President.